Japan PM urges 'greatest possible pressure' on North Korea

 VLADIVOSTOK, Russia: Japanese Prime Minister Shinzo Abe called Thursday (Sep 7) for the world to put the "greatest possible pressure" on North Korea to abandon its nuclear missile programme.

-However Russian President Vladimir Putin said Pyongyang couldn't be intimidated and brushed off a renewed call for tighter sanctions by his South Korean counterpart Moon Jae-In as the three were in the Russian port city of Vladivostok for an economic forum.
+However Russian President Vladimir Putin said Pyongyang could not be intimidated and brushed off a renewed call for tighter sanctions by his South Korean counterpart Moon Jae-In as the three were in the Russian port city of Vladivostok for an economic forum.

 "The international community must unite in applying the greatest possible pressure on North Korea," Abe said just four days after Pyongyang staged its sixth and most powerful nuclear test to date, which it described as a "perfect success".